Bylaws, Department of Women, Gender, and Sexuality Studies

 - A student who decides to pursue a grade appeal after communicating with the course instructor must submit all of the following:

-c.
-All class exams, assignments, papers, quizzes, etc., that may serve as evidence in support of (b).
+- All class exams, assignments, papers, quizzes, etc., that may serve as evidence in support of the preceding statement.

-6. The Department Chair will assess the situation and communicate with the course-instructor and student to mediate a solution or provide a decision.
+- The Department Chair will assess the situation and communicate with the course instructor and student to mediate a solution or provide a decision.

-7. If the student is dissatisfied with the Department Chair’s decision, the student may submit a written appeal to the Department Chair for a hearing before a WGSS committee.
+- If the student is dissatisfied with the Department Chair’s decision, the student may submit a written appeal to the Department Chair for a hearing before a WGSS committee.
 At that time, the Department Chair will assemble an Undergraduate Studies Committee.
-Both the course-instructor and the student will submit materials in writing for the hearing.
+Both the course instructor and the student will submit materials in writing for the hearing.
 The Department Chair shall schedule and chair the committee during the hearing but will not be a voting member.
-If any member of the hearing committee has a conflict of interest, he or she will be replaced by another member of the department chosen by the Chair of the department.
+If any member of the hearing committee has a conflict of interest, they will be replaced by another member of the department chosen by the Chair of the department.

-H. Parliamentary Practice.
-The rules contained in the most recent edition of Roberts Rules of Order Revised shall govern the conduct of the Department meetings, Advisory Board meetings, and Committee meetings in all cases to which they are applicable and in which they are not inconsistent with these By-laws.
+- Parliamentary Practice.
+The rules contained in the most recent edition of Roberts Rules of Order Revised shall govern the conduct of the Department meetings, Advisory Board meetings, and Committee meetings in all cases to which they are applicable and in which they are not inconsistent with these Bylaws.

-I. Amendments to the By-Laws.
-Amendments and revisions to the by-laws are by majority vote of the Department faculty, and can take place at a meeting or by email ballot.
-In the event that these by-laws are revised, decision-making processes will change accordingly
+- Amendments to the Bylaws.
+Amendments and revisions to the bylaws are by majority vote of the Department faculty and can take place at a meeting or by email ballot.
+In the event that these bylaws are revised, decision-making processes will change accordingly.

 Department of Women, Gender, & Sexuality Studies